Skip to main content

 Google also includes Largest Contentful Paint subparts as part of the CrUX report.
 PageSpeed Insights doesn't support surfacing this data yet, but you can view it in the DebugBear Core Web Vitals test.

-How to increase your your page speed score with diagnostic data
+How to increase your page speed score with diagnostic data

 The Lighthouse report on PageSpeed Insights provides a number of specific performance recommendations to make your website faster, along with an estimate of potential savings.